A Single Breath, Harold Goodwin Short Story Award, 2017

 ‘This poem has both the grandeur and delicacy of an almost neoclassical, Augustan elegance – the verse is regular, well-paced and its perspective is both judicious and minutely insightful.
 It escapes both Romantic affect and ballad simplification.
 It’s a poem that “thinks” more than “feels”.
 This is wise, meditative, compelling poetry.’
 David Gilbey, President of Booranga Writer’s Centre and author of Pachinko sunset (Island Press, 2016).

-My latest story, Water for Everyone was published in Orbit, August 2017 and featured lovely illustrations by Peter Sheehan.
+Water for Everyone was published in Orbit, August 2017.